-We are thrilled to share that this year, despite its difficulties, 10 research students associated with the TRANSNET Programme successfully defended their theses this year, including three viva exams passed in December alone!
-Find out what everyone is doing now as we look back at this incredible achievement below.
+We are thrilled to share that, despite its difficulties, 10 research students associated with the TRANSNET Programme successfully defended their theses this year, including three viva exams passed in December alone!
+Find out what everyone is doing now as we look back at this incredible achievement.

 This blog is part of a series highlighting the thoughts, experiences and achievements of our student researchers during a hugely challenging and uncertain year.

-Paris Andreades, from the Optical Networks Group at UCL, was the first of our 2020 graduating students to pass his viva, only weeks before Covid-19 reached the UK.
-Since this was a time before social distancing, Paris was able to celebrate his success with friends and fellow PhD students at a local pub, along with his supervisor (TRANSNET Co-I) Dr George Zervas, his examiners and head of ONG and TRANSNET PI Professor Polina Bayvel.
+Paris Andreades, from the Optical Networks Group at UCL, was the first of our 2020 graduating students to pass his viva, only weeks before Covid-19 was confirmed in the UK.
+Since this was a time before social distancing, Paris was able to celebrate his success with friends and fellow PhD students at a local pub, along with his supervisor (TRANSNET Co-I) Dr George Zervas, his examiners and Head of ONG and TRANSNET PI Professor Polina Bayvel.
 Paris is now leading the electronics engineering team at ORCA Computing.

 At the start of February, another member of the Optical Networks Group at UCL, Hui Yuan, successfully defended his thesis, which happened in person and was followed by celebratory drinks at a local pub.
 Hui joined the team after finishing the first year of his PhD at Bristol, although this wasn’t his most challenging time: